threefoldtech/tfchain/bridge/docs/observability.md

 - `payment_received` : This event represents successful payment to the bridge account (a deposit).
 - `stellar_transaction_submitted` : This event represents successful transaction from the bridge account (a refund or a withdraw).

+### Metrics:

+This events describes a numeric measurement taken at given point in time.
+Metric events are often collected on a predictable frequency.

+#### Bridge vault account related
+- `wallet_balance`: This event describes a tft balance locked on the bridge and collected once a minute.

 ### Log schema: